-Talent Code is where Daniel Coyle describes deep learning through short repetitions and feedback loops.
+Talent Code is a book where Daniel Coyle describes deep learning through short repetitions and feedback loops.
 I have applied this approach in coaching sports and in business.

-An interview with Tim Ferriss is included at the end of The Art of Learning – An Inner Journey to Optimal Performance by chess and Tai Chi world champion Josh Waitzkin.
+I later came across an interview with Tim Ferriss included at the end of The Art of Learning – An Inner Journey to Optimal Performance by chess and Tai Chi world champion Josh Waitzkin.
 Josh relates his experience skiing with ’60s Olympic legend Billy Kidd.
 Billy asked him:

 “Josh, what do you think are the three most important turns of a ski run?”

 Billy points out: “if your last three turns are precise, then what you’re internalizing on the lift ride up is precision.”
 We did many short traverses instead of a couple of long runs, and we reviewed each one.
 He was able to internalize what he did right and what he needed to improve after each fall.

 In his book Range – Why Generalists Triumph in a Specialized World, David Epstein sites a longs list of examples across multiple fields that demonstrate the value of not focusing on becoming an expert in one field and that leads us to see things from a narrow perspectives.
 He writes of musicians and athletes that benefits from having learned multiple instruments or sports before settling on one to perfect.
 The notion is that we learn to learn even better when the patterns we are discovering vary greatly.